Naaabill/lab6_mac/doc/gdb.md

-# Start debugging with GDB
+# Start debugging with GDB in Command Line Mode

 ## Introduction
 The [GNU GDB debugger](https://www.gnu.org/software/gdb/) is the tool used to interact with the micro-controller on the board.